K12OCX/k12ocx-specs/docs/manifest/locate.md

-# Manifest
+# Locating Content

-This proposal aims to provide a technical strategy for organizations to share and find OER content through the web.

-For discovering and consuming content from others, we use a **manifest** specification to index these resources metadata and relations.

-Our approach is to use traditional well-adopted semantic HTML markup to share information about content.
-Primarily this involves using **OER Schema** (which adds a vocabulary of terms that expands the Google developed  **schema.org**) metadata markup alongside a variant of another web standard called **sitemaps** to enable easy content discovery and hierarchy mapping.

-A similar approach has already been adopted by Google via Sitemap extensions for Video, Images and News.
-In addition, Google [recommends](https://developers.google.com/webmasters/videosearch/schema) using the schema.org compliant on-page markup, just as we do.

-For clarity and ease of use, we propose Sitemap extended vocabulary that points to content and does not describe it.

-## Technical Specification

-We extend [Sitemap](https://www.sitemaps.org/protocol.html) protocol with a new namespace `xmlns:ocx` that introduces following tags:
+In order to facilitate the automatic location of content we extend [Sitemap](https://www.sitemaps.org/protocol.html) protocol with a new namespace `xmlns:ocx` that introduces following tags:

 | Tag       | Type | Required | Description                                 |
 | --------- | ----- | -------- | ------------------------------------------- |